-Jiyeon Choi previously served on the faculty of Purdue University and the Illinois Summer Youth Music program.
-She has performed with the Heartland Festival Orchestra, Springfield Choral Society and Champaign Urbana Symphony Orchestra.
-She received solo and chamber awards from various competitions, including the Krannert Debut Artist Competition, Misbin Chamber Competition, Plowman Chamber Competition and the American Prize.
-She has performed in prestigious venues such as the National Arts Centre, Ottawa, and Carnegie Hall, among others.
-She was a member of National Orchestral Institute 2016 with a scholarship and has been a resident artist at the Atlantic Music Festival in Maine and Orchestre de la Francophonie in Montreal, Quebec.
-She can be heard on the Naxos recording American Series: Randall Thomson “Symphony No. 2” under James Ross.
+Jiyeon Choi has previously served on the faculty at Purdue University and the Illinois Summer Youth Music program.
+She has performed with several orchestras including the Richmond Symphony Orchestra, Heartland Festival Orchestra, Springfield Choral Society and Champaign Urbana Symphony Orchestra.
+She received solo and chamber awards from various competitions, including the Misbin Chamber Competition and the American Prize, and was a runner-up at the Krannert Debut Artist Competition.
+She has performed in such prestigious venues such as the National Arts Centre in Ottawa and Carnegie Hall, among others.
+She was a member of the National Orchestral Institute 2016 with a scholarship, and has been a resident artist at the Atlantic Music Festival in Maine, Orchestre de la Francophonie in Montreal, QC and TIMF Academy Orchestra.
+She can be heard on the Naxos recording of American Series: Randall Thomson “Symphony No. 2” under James Ross.

-Jiyeon received a Doctor of Musical Arts degree in music performance from the University of Illinois Urbana Champaign, a Master of Music degree from Eastman School of Music, and a Bachelor of Music degree from Ewha Womans University.
+Choi received a Doctor of Musical Arts degree in music performance from the University of Illinois – Urbana-Champaign, a Master of Music degree from the Eastman School of Music and a Bachelor of Music degree from Ewha Womans University.
 Her principal teachers include J. David Harris, Kenneth Grant, Hyun Gon Kim and Jeongmin Song.